 Of course, relief--spared.
 Suddenly, that pressing appointment isn't so important anymore.
 Temporary freedom - like a snow day!

-Is it also a welcome jolt into now?
-An unexpected runoff into sacred time, out of the flood of faceless cars and ceaseless, senseless rushing, to come face to face with Another?
+Perhaps it's also a welcome jolt?
+An unexpected runoff into sacred time out of the flood of faceless cars and ceaseless, senseless rushing - to behold the other?